-Ongoing tiredness can be a problem for some men.
+Ongoing tiredness can also be a problem.
 Get plenty of rest, but balance this with some gentle exercise, such as short walks.
 This will give you more energy and keep your muscles working.
-It also helps to eat a healthy diet (see page 42) and drink plenty of fluids.
+It also helps to eat a healthy diet and drink plenty of fluids (see page 46).

 Save some energy for doing the things you enjoy.
-You can also ask others for help doing daily tasks, if these are making you too tired.
-We have more information about coping with tiredness in our booklet Coping with fatigue (see page 56).
+You can also ask others for help doing daily tasks, if these are making you too tired (see pages 16 to 17).

-Rarely, men develop pain in their pelvis or hips.
-This is because radiotherapy may have caused some fine cracks in the bones of the pelvis.
-These usually heal on their own, but you may need to take painkillers.
+Rarely, radiotherapy causes fine cracks in the bones of the pelvis.
+This means pain can develop in the pelvis or hips.
+It usually heals without treatment, but you may need to take painkillers.